So Long at the Fair: Plot

-In 1889, young Englishwoman Victoria (Vicky) Barton and her older brother Johnny arrive in Paris to see the Exposition Universelle.
+In 1889, young Englishwoman Victoria (Vicky) Barton and her older brother Johnny arrive in Paris to visit the Exposition Universelle.
 This is Vicky's first time in Paris, and after checking into the Hôtel de la Licorne (or Unicorn Hotel), she drags her tired brother to dinner and to the famous Moulin Rouge.
 She finally retires for the night, while Johnny has a late-night drink.
-When English painter George Hathaway drops off his friend Rhoda O'Donovan and her mother at the hotel where the Bartons are staying, he asks Johnny for change for a 100-franc note to pay a carriage driver.
-Johnny lends him 50 francs and gives him his name and room number when George insists on being able to pay him back.
+When English painter George Hathaway drops off his friend Rhoda O'Donovan and her mother at the Hôtel de la Licorne, he sees Johnny in the lobby and asks him for change for a 100-franc note to pay a carriage driver.
+Johnny lends George 50 francs and gives his name and room number when George insists on being able to pay him back.

 The next morning, Vicky discovers that Johnny is missing and there is a blank wall where his room (adjacent to hers (#17)) used to be.
 His room number (#19) now adorns the common bathroom on the floor.
 When Vicky questions hotel owner and manager Madame Hervé, the latter claims that Vicky must be mistaken; she arrived alone the previous night.
 Madame Hervé's brother Narcisse and the day porter back up her story.

-Frantic, Vicky goes to see the British consul, followed secretly by Narcisse.
+Frantic, Vicky goes to the British consul, followed secretly by Narcisse.
 She has no proof of her brother's existence, so the consul can only suggest she locate a witness, Nina, the hotel maid who attended her.
 Nina had informed her that she was going up in a balloon with her boyfriend at the Exposition that day.
 Vicky is too late; before she can talk to Nina, the balloon ascends, bursts into flames, and plummets to the ground, killing the two passengers.